 “Plastic doesn’t hurt like cash,” explains financial expert Dave Ramsey.
 “Once you’ve spent some quality time with Benjamin Franklin, you’ll think twice before sending him to a cold, hard cash-register coffin.
 To stretch his life a bit, you’ll shop around, look for deals, and naturally spend less.”

 Pro tip: Start an “impulse” fund.
-Every time you catch yourself wasting money, deposit money into a savings account.
+Every time you catch yourself wasting money, deposit money into a high-yield savings account.
 Then, you can look back at the end of the month and see how much you saved.
 You will be surprised how quickly the savings will pile up.

 Remember: Graduate school is expensive, but it’s not forever.
 You are making a short-term financial sacrifice so that you can earn more income over the course of your lifetime.
 Stay positive, get creative and keep these tips in mind to save money.